 You can get sick from eating anywhere: food vendor, restaurant, grocery store.
 The risk is probably less with street food stalls because the food is bought fresh daily and used that day.
 Nothing sits around.
 I would look for places that are busy and have children at them too.
 If it’s safe enough for the locals to take their kids there, it’s safe enough for you.

 Gulliver: Matt, I’m heading to Nicaragua this year.
 Based on your experience there, is it safe to take a cab around?
 I need to get to Granada, and everyone I’ve talked to said I have to hire a driver.

 Based on my experience, it was very safe.
 I never felt unsafe there.
 That being said, petty crime does happen and it’s important to keep an eye on things.
 I wouldn’t go out at night with a lot of money or expensive stuff.
 But all my local friends took and recommended cabs.

 Semper_Reperiens: I’ve been warned about the dangers of human trafficking in Europe.
 Is this an issue?

 Not when you have Liam Neeson with you!
 No, but seriously, this is not something travelers are really going to face.

-Pin and chip cards are preferred but not always necessary in Europe and other Western Countries.
+Chip-and-PIN cards are preferred but not always necessary in Europe and other Western countries.
 Hostels, restaurants, and attractions still can swipe your card.
-It’s the ticket machines at train stations that really require pin and chip cards.
+It’s the ticket machines at train stations that really require chip-and-PIN cards.
 If you don’t have one of those cards, you’ll need to go up to the counter and purchase your tickets.
 A lot of Denmark also no longer takes swipe credit cards.
-In short, if you can get a pin and chip card, get one.
+In short, if you can get a chip-and-PIN card, get one.
 If you can’t, it’s not the end of the world.